erikyo/dark-mode-block/readme.txt

 == Frequently Asked Questions ==

-**Q: Can I customize the appearance of the dark mode checkbox?**
-A: Yes, you can customize the appearance of the dark mode checkbox to match your website's design using the block settings.

 **Q: Does this plugin work with all WordPress themes?**
-A: Dark Mode Block is designed to be compatible with most WordPress themes.
+A: Dark Mode Block is designed to be compatible with most of FSE WordPress themes.
 However, some themes may require additional styling adjustments for optimal dark mode functionality.

 == Changelog ==